realpython/realpython-blog/2015/2015-05-18-django-development-with-docker-compose-and-machine.markdown

 **Updates:**

+- *04/18/2016*: Added named data volumes to the Postgres and Redis containers.
 - *04/13/2016*: Added Docker Toolbox, and also updated to the latest versions of Docker - Docker client (v1.10.3), Docker compose (v1.6.2), and Docker Machine (v0.6.0)
 - *12/27/2015*: Updated to the latest versions of Docker - Docker client (v1.9.1), Docker compose (v1.5.2), and Docker Machine (v0.5.4) - and Python (v3.5)